BaronVonDrew/WiFiSniffer/README.txt

 	Additionally, you can freeze the refresh timer to analyze the group of connections as they are in a certain point in time.

 Updates:
-	15/1/2013 - Added live Send/Receive graphs to give a visual representation of how much data is being transmitted.
+	1/15/2013 - Added live Send/Receive graphs to give a visual representation of how much data is being transmitted.

+	1/16/2013 - Added process information to the connection lists.
+Requires admin access.